Denisovan: Tibet

 The inhabitants of Baishiya Karst Cave seem to have been extensively processing goat antelopes, cows, deer, horses, and woolly rhinoceros.
 They were also butchering large carnivores (cave hyena, dog, and big cat), marmots, hare, and eagles.
 They may have also used these animals' long bones to make bone tools, and additionally there are stone artefacts in each layer excavated.

 In 1998, five child hand- and footprint impressions were discovered in a travertine unit near the Quesang hot springs in Tibet; in 2021, they were dated to 226 to 169 thousand years ago using uranium decay dating.
 This is the oldest evidence of human occupation of the Tibetan Plateau, and since the Xiahe mandible is the oldest human fossil from the region (though younger than the Quesang impressions), these may have been made by Denisovan children.
 The impressions were printed onto a small panel of space, and there is little overlap between all the prints, so they seem to have been taking care to make new imprints in unused space.
 If considered art, they are the oldest known examples of rock art.
 Similar hand stencils and impressions do not appear again in the archeological record until roughly 40,000 years ago.

-The footprints comprise four right impressions and one left superimposed on one of the rights.
+The footprints comprise four right impressions and one left superimposed on one of the right.
 They were probably left by two individuals.
 The tracks of the individual who superimposed their left onto their right may have scrunched up their toes and wiggled them in the mud, or dug their finger into the toe prints.
 The footprints average 192.3 mm long, which roughly equates to a 7- or 8-year-old child by modern human growth rates.
 There are two sets of handprints (from a left and right hand), which may have been created by an older child unless one of the former two individuals had long fingers.
-The handprints average 161.1 mm, which roughly equates with a 12 year old modern human child, and the middle finger length agrees with a 17 year old modern human.
+The handprints average 161.1 mm, which roughly equates with a 12-year-old modern human child, and the middle finger length agrees with a 17-year-old modern human.
 One of the handprints shows an impression of the forearm, and the individual was wiggling their thumb through the mud.